 Your best course of action is to speak to a qualified lawyer about your business and products to better understand your potential exposure.
 From there you can make a better decision as to when is the right time to purchase insurance for your business.

 Invest in Trademarks, Copyrights & Patents

-Trademarks, copyrights and patents are all a form of insurance and protection for a business.
+Trademarks, copyrights, and patents are all a form of insurance and protection for a business.
 Let’s first take a quick look at what the difference is between all three:

-Following the topics outlined in this post, you’ll create a much more robust, secure, and healthy business you’ll be able to grow for years to come.
+Following the topics outlined in this post, you’ll create a much more robust, secure, and healthy business which you’ll be able to grow for years to come.